Taxation of international executives

 No, although the two agencies may coordinate on certain transactions such as visa renewal.
 The immigration authorities may also require the submission of income tax return filed with the tax authorities.

-Do the taxation authorities in the Philippines adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in the Philippines adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in the Philippines considering the adoption of this interpretation of economic employer in the future?

-Yes, the economic employer approach is being adopted by tax authorities such that when there is a recharge to the Philippines entity, then the host entity is considered to be the economic employer and the employee cannot claim tax exemption, regardless of the duration of his/her stay in the Philippines.
+Yes, the economic employer approach is being adopted by tax authorities such that when there is a recharge of remuneration cost to the Philippine entity, then the host entity is considered to be the economic employer and the employee cannot claim tax exemption, regardless of the duration of their stay in the Philippines.

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?2

 None.
-Theoretically, the compensation charged to the local employer is taxable to the employee regardless of the number of days he/she is present in the Philippines during the fiscal year.
+Theoretically, the compensation charged to the local employer is taxable to the employee regardless of the number of days they are present in the Philippines during the fiscal year.

 What categories are subject to income tax in general situations?